LucasDelfino92/morrowindsharp/main.md

 Enables letterboxing for in-game cinematics.

+> ℹ️ This is the first mod in the guide that is installed with the **Mod Manager Download** button, you will need to click that button then head to the **Downloads** section of Mod Organizer 2 to install it.
+Once installed, make sure you check the box next to it in the left pane of MO2 to enable it.

+> ℹ️ This is the first mod we will install from the **Morrowind Sharp Resources** mod page.
+Remember to rename it to its respective filename.

 ## [**MGE XE Shader Pack**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/MGE%20XE%20Shader%20Pack.7z)

 > ⚠️ It is encouraged to skip this section unless your computer has more than 2GB VRAM, otherwise expect less than 30fps outdoors.
 At 8GB VRAM, I can hit a consistent 60fps even in the most performance intensive areas of the game.